-The TDA-GO Materials and Services Report (MSR) is used to report procurement of any goods or services throughout the grant project.
+The TDA-GO Materials and Services Report (MSR) is used to report the financial interest of any goods or services procured throughout the grant project.
+Disclosure of a financial interest is required by HUD regulations2.
+In the TxCDBG program, an MSR must be completed for any prime contract greater than \$2,000 in value.
+Purchases greater than \$2,000 made through small purchase quotes or through approved non-competitive procurement must also be disclosed on an MSR.
+A Grant Recipient must submit the MSR in TDA-GO within 30 days of executing a contract or the issuance of a purchase order.
 The Grant Recipient will update the MSR several times throughout the project.
-The MSR is referenced at the appropriate steps in each of the sections below. and detailed step-by-step instructions for completing and submitting an MSR in TDA-GO may be found on the TDA website.
+The MSR is referenced at the appropriate steps in each of the sections below, and detailed step-by-step instructions for completing and submitting an MSR in TDA-GO may be found on the TDA website.

-5.1.2 Methods of Procurement2
+5.1.2 Methods of Procurement3